Al-Mansori/Weather-Website/README.md

 # Weather-Website

-Welcome to the Weather Website repository!
 This project is a simple web application that allows users to get weather information for various locations around the world.
 The application is built using HTML, CSS, and JavaScript and utilizes the OpenWeatherMap API to fetch real-time weather data.

 ## Getting Started